stefgehrig/fairconservation/README.md

 - supplementary_information.Rmd
 - figures.R

-The first produces the full Supplementary Information file with all text, tables and figures, knitted as PDF in R Markdown.
+The first produces the full Supplementary Information file (Appendix) with all text, tables and figures, knitted as PDF in R Markdown.
 It also contains a (non-printed) section with the few analyses that are exclusively presented in the main text.
 The second script recreates all data-based figures of the main text.

 All other R scripts in this directory are **helper scripts** which get loaded into the major scripts upon execution.
 Apart from the helper R files, **other helper files** that get loaded into the script "supplementary_information.Rmd" concern references and their formatting: